-Queen’s welcomes applications for the six-year undergraduate course in medicine, for which we have a fixed quota of six places per year, and for the course in Biomedical Sciences, for which we offer up to two additional places.
-We do not currently accept applications for the accelerated (graduate entry) course in medicine.
+Queen’s welcomes applications for the six-year undergraduate Medicine course, for which we have a fixed quota of six places per year, and for the course in Biomedical Sciences, for which we offer up to two additional places.
+We do not currently accept applications for the accelerated (graduate entry) Medicine course.

 The admissions process includes a rigorous, centralised shortlisting procedure, based in part on the biomedical admissions test (BMAT); shortlisted candidates are distributed between colleges in proportion to the number of places available and are each interviewed at two colleges.
 One of these will be the college of first choice (if a college was specified by the applicant) and the other will be assigned essentially at random.
 Offers are made after careful consideration of all aspects of the application except college preference.
 As a consequence, it is quite common for an applicant to be offered a place at a college that was not their first choice.

-Application to clinical school is through a separate process during the third year of pre-clinical study.
-Pre-clinical students wishing to remain in Oxford for the three years of clinical training are generally able to do so, provided they have satisfied the basic entry requirements, though they may change college at this stage if they so wish.
+Pre-clinical students wishing to remain in Oxford for the three years of clinical training are generally able to do so, provided they have completed the pre-clinical course, though they may change college at this stage if they so wish.
 Alternatively, students may leave Oxford at the end of their third year to undertake clinical training at one of the London schools.

 The Biomedical Sciences course provides a broad foundation in the first year, with courses covering cells, molecules, genes, brain, body, behaviour, mathematics and statistics.
 In the second year, students choose from a wide variety of options, covering aspects of psychology, neuroscience, physiology, genetics, developmental biology, pharmacology, cellular pathology and immunology.
 Students choose to graduate from the course with a BA degree either in Cell and Systems Biology or in Neuroscience.
 Students choosing Cell and Systems Biology will study themes from two of five specialised options (currently: Neuroscience; Molecular Medicine; Cardiovascular, Renal and Respiratory Biology; Infection and Immunity; Cellular Physiology and Pharmacology), whereas students electing for Neuroscience will select one or two from around twenty Psychology advanced courses to study alongside the specialised Neuroscience option.